WCSX: Classic rock (1987–present)

 On March 14, 1987, WCSX was launched, with Bob Seger's "Old Time Rock and Roll" as its first song.
-It was one of the first Classic Rock stations in the United States, and is also one of few nationwide to have endured with the classic rock format for several decades.
+It was one of the first classic rock stations in the United States, and is also one of few nationwide to have endured with the classic rock format for several decades.

 WCSX's most played bands are classic rock staples The Eagles, Fleetwood Mac, The Rolling Stones, Aerosmith and Tom Petty, along with hometown artist Bob Seger.
 WCSX generally takes a more mainstream, older-sounding approach to classic rock reminiscent of progressive and album rock radio of the 1970s, since sister station WRIF includes a good deal of harder classic rock titles in its playlist, including 1980s glam metal, which WCSX generally does not play.
-WCSX competition includes WLLZ, owned by iHeartMedia, which returned to the format in January 2019 with a harder-edged sound, after once being Classic Rock WDTW-FM.
+WCSX competition includes WLLZ (106.7 FM), owned by iHeartMedia, which returned to the format in January 2019 with a harder-edged sound, after once being classic rock WDTW-FM.

-WCSX did briefly expand its playlist to harder classic rock in 1996-97 (bands like Rush, Van Halen, Def Leppard, etc.) when Greater Media bought then-recently defunct station WLLZ's library, but went back to its toned down approach when WWBR went to a harder classic-rock format.
+WCSX did briefly expand its playlist to harder classic rock in 1996-97 (bands like Rush, Van Halen, Def Leppard, etc.) when Greater Media bought then-recently defunct station WLLZ (98.7 FM)'s library, but went back to its toned down approach when WWBR went to a harder classic-rock format.
 The station also had a short run of playing current songs from their mainstay artists, using the slogan; "It doesn't have to be old to be a classic".

 Beasley ownership

 On July 19, 2016, the Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WCSX) for $240 million.
 The FCC approved the sale on October 6, and the sale closed on November 1.

 WCSX kept its format through the sale and has continued as Detroit's classic rock leader under Beasley ownership.

-Beginning in 2025, WCSX will serve as the new radio flagship for Michigan Wolverines athletics, airing all football, hockey, and men's basketball games plus coaches' shows and other Michigan programming.
-Coverage of women's basketball will be shared between WCSX and sister station WMGC-FM when scheduling conflicts occur.
+Beginning in 2025, WCSX served as the new radio flagship for Michigan Wolverines athletics, airing all football, hockey, and men's basketball games plus coaches' shows and other Michigan programming.
+Coverage of women's basketball is shared between WCSX and WMGC-FM when scheduling conflicts occur.

+In May 2026, morning host Big Jim O'Brien was laid off in corporate downsizing after 24 years at the station.
+He was replaced in mornings by Screamin Scott, who moved from afternoons.
+The afternoon DJ slot is now voice tracked from another market.